Art & Photography

 Art and Design is a practical subject which encourages students to learn about themselves and the world around them in a creative way.
 Students learn about the visual qualities of different materials and how to manipulate these to suit their own purpose.
 There is an emphasis on the vocational nature of the subject, with links to architecture, graphic design and illustration.
 Students develop their practical abilities whilst also developing their thinking skills and ability to respond analytically to aesthetics.

-Mr Fayers - Acting Head of Department
+Mr Fayers - Head of Department

 Mrs Roylance - Teacher of Art